jadecobra/python_tdd_exercises/source/how_to/calculator.rst

           0
       )

-and the terminal shows an :ref:`AssertionError`
+which gives me an :ref:`AssertionError`

 .. code-block:: python